 - The old Chinese movie Seven Swords has swords that ring all the time, apparently to prove they're good.

-- Taken Up to Eleven in the fight scene in the Merovingian's chateau in the second Matrix movie.
-Any time one of them so much as nudged a bladed weapon, you could hear it.
+- The Matrix Reloaded takes this Up to Eleven in the fight scene in the Merovingian's chateau.
+Any time anyone so much as nudges a bladed weapon, you can hear it.

 - In Star Trek, there's not one, but three "shing"s when Sulu unsheathes his collapsible katana.